 - Verifies the membership status and eligibility of all candidates

 - Validates all petition signatures and voter lists

 Creating a Ballot - Section Chairs and Nominating Committee Chairs/Election Coordinators

 Typically, during the annual meeting, many sections engage in bylaws amendment writing, nominating committee nominations, and other election related activities.

 Contact information on Section Nominating Committee Chairs/Election Coordinators due to ASA Office

-Initial email sent to Section Chairs and Section Nominating Committee Chairs/Election Coordinators informing them of anticipated election slate
+Initial email sent to Section Chairs and Section Nominating Committee Chairs/Election Coordinators informing them of anticipated ballot.

 All section candidate slates are finalized.
 Deadline for Section Nominating Committee Chairs/Election Coodinators to enter all candidates on vendor election ballot site.

 Preparing for the Election - Candidates for Office

 Candidates are invited to enter their biographies and statements on the official ballot site.

 Deadline for candidates to enter their biographies and statements on the official ballot site.

 Election - All Eligible Voting Members

-Last day to join ASA or specific section to be eligible to vote in this year's election.
+Last day to join ASA and sections to be eligible to vote in this year's election.

 The ASA Elections Open.
 Members will be sent emails to their online ballots.

 Voting in the current year's elections ends at 5pm eastern.